ieeecasehackathon/ieeecasehackathon.github.io/README.md

 #### Challenges

-* AM in-process data registration – how to align the multi-modal in-process monitoring data in time and space to allow for fusion and correlation (Ref: Argyriou 2015).
+* AM in-process data registration – how to align the multi-modal in-process monitoring data in time and space to allow for fusion and correlation ([Argyriou et al. 2015](#RefsProblem2)).
 * What kind of features to be extracted from the multi-level, multi scale AM in-process monitoring data, e.g., build command, chamber monitoring trended data, co-axial images and layerwise images etc.
-* What kind of relationship between build commands and the in-process measurements such as coaxial melt pool characteristics/layerwise surface images.
-(Ref: Yang 2019a, 2019b)
+* What kind of relationship between build commands and the in-process measurements such as coaxial melt pool characteristics/layerwise surface images. ([Yang et al. 2019a](#RefsProblem2), [Yang et al. 2019b](#RefsProblem2))
 * How to fusion the data from the multi-modal in-process measurements ([Castanedo 2013](#RefsProblem2))
-* How to develop real-time control or layerwise control strategy from the data for the PBF AM processes?
-(Ref: Mahesh Mani 2015, Measurement Science Needs for Real-time Control of Additive Manufacturing PowderBed Fusion Processes)
+* How to develop real-time control or layerwise control strategy from the data for the PBF AM processes? ([Mani 2015](#RefsProblem2))

 #### Datasets